WHEARobotics/FRC2025/docs/NewCommandRecipe.md

 3. In the file, create a new class called `StopShooterCommand` that inherits from `CommandBase`.
 Import any modules that you need.
 (For example, `datetime` for logging the current time.)

+For the following steps, you can refer to the [command template](../src/sharkbot/commands/command_template.txt) for a template.
 4. In the class, implement the `__init__` method.
 In this method, you should call the `requires` method and pass in the `Shooter` subsystem.
 You should also create a logger object using the `NTLoggerUtility` class.
 ```python